DAS Learn with Us

 • Receive payment for up to twenty hours per week

 Student interpreters at DAS are working in a real-world environment.
-This position is designed as a bridge that leads and supports young interpreters as they make the transition from student to practitioner.
-Applicants must be organized, flexible, personable, able to work with a variety of personalities and professional in both dress and demeanor.
+This student interpreter position is designed as a bridge that leads and supports young interpreters as they make the transition from student to practitioner.
+Applicants must be organized, flexible, personable, able to work with a variety of personalities, and professional in both dress and demeanor.

 Our first priority at DAS is to serve the students, faculty, and staff of RIT/NTID.
-DAS employs a rigorous assessment procedure, developed with the benefit of over 40 years experience.
+Our Mission Statement can be found here.
+DAS employs a rigorous assessment procedure, developed with the benefit of over 40 years of experience.

 To be offered a position, students need to demonstrate abilities commensurate with entry-level work as an interpreter in postsecondary education.

-The application process begins with submitting the following materials: a cover letter, resume, and two recommendation letters.
+The application process begins with submitting application materials.
 The DAS management team will screen the application materials and invite successful candidates to complete our skills assessment and interview with one of the managers.

 Application materials required: